isabella232/offer-decisioning.en/help/api-reference/decisions-api/deliver-offers.md

 You can create and deliver offers by making a POST request to the [!DNL Decisions] API.

-This tutorial requires that you have a unique placement ID and activity ID value available.
+This tutorial requires a working understanding of APIs, specifically with regards to [!DNL Offer Decisioning].
+For more information, see the [[!DNL Offer Decisioning] API developer guide](../getting-started.md).
+This tutorial also requires that you have a unique placement ID and activity ID value available.
 If you have not acquired these values, see the tutorials for [creating a placement](../offers-api/placements/create.md) and [creating an activity](../activities-api/activities/create.md).

 ## Accept and Content-Type headers